 Eric focuses his practice on complex intellectual property litigation involving patents, trademarks, copyrights, trade secrets, and related business torts and unfair competition.
-Eric has practiced exclusively in the area of intellectual property for the last 20 years and has extensive experience litigating and trying cases across the country.
+Eric has practiced exclusively in the area of intellectual property for more than 20 years and has extensive experience litigating and trying cases across the country.

 Eric has represented clients in litigation involving diverse technologies ranging from cellular telephone location-based services to chiral additives for cholesteric liquid crystal displays.
-Eric has appeared in courts in Ohio, California, Colorado, Connecticut, Delaware, Florida, Georgia, Indiana, Iowa, Michigan, Minnesota, Missouri, Nevada, New York, Oregon, Pennsylvania, Texas, Virginia, Washington and Wisconsin.
+He has appeared in courts in Ohio, California, Colorado, Connecticut, Delaware, Florida, Georgia, Indiana, Iowa, Michigan, Minnesota, Missouri, Nevada, New York, Oregon, Pennsylvania, Texas, Virginia, Washington, and Wisconsin.

 Eric has also briefed and argued appeals in intellectual property cases before the U.S. Court of Appeals for the Federal Circuit and the U.S. Courts of Appeals for the Sixth and Eleventh Circuits.

 Honoree, Ohio Super Lawyers, (2008 – 2009, 2015 – 2016)

 Honoree, Ohio Super Lawyers Rising Stars, (2005 – 2006)

 - University of Akron School of Law (1996)

 B.S., Electrical Engineering Technology